-The majority of the inhabitants of Mathare slums are thought to be under 30 years old.
-HIV prevalence in adults is estimated at 30% (MSF 2008) and as many as 57% of the child population are believed to experience malnutrition at some point in their childhood (UNICEF 2012) Unemployment is estimated to be around 80%; even those in work have very poor job security.
+The majority of the inhabitants in both areas are thought to be under 30 years old.
+HIV prevalence in adults is estimated at between 6% and 21% (Govt.
+Kenya 2018) and as many as 57% of the child population are believed to experience malnutrition at some point in their childhood (UNICEF 2012) Unemployment is estimated to be around 80%; even those in work have very poor job security.

-The Mathare slums area consists of roughly constructed mud, tin or wooden one-roomed huts with no electricity and no sewage system.
-Access to water is usually from a single shared tap, typically serving 300 dwellings.
+The informal settlements consist of roughly constructed mud, tin or wooden one-roomed huts with no electricity and no sewage system.
+Access to water is usually from a single shared tap, typically serving 100 dwellings.
 The average population per hut is eight persons.

-There are only three official clinics serving the estimated 150,000 people living with HIV/AIDS in Mathare; two are run by international organisations, one is run by the Kenyan government.
-Only two of these clinics can be accessed by non HIV positive people for general treatment.
-A feeding programme provides a daily meal and nutritional supplements to some of the eligible population.
+There are only three official clinics serving the estimated 150,000 people living with HIV/AIDS in these settlements; two are run by international organisations, and one is run by the Kenyan government.
+Only two of these clinics can be accessed by non-HIV-positive people for general treatment.
+A feeding programme provides daily meal and nutritional supplements to some of the eligible population.
 These services are free but do not cover more serious conditions or hospital admissions.

 This helps to ensure that we get to the most vulnerable of children.
 When we take a child on to our books, the life of that child is in turmoil; he or she might be mourning the death of a parent and living with the extended family or perhaps the whole family has been evicted and have nowhere to sleep that night.

-It won’t just be HIV in the family; over 70 % of the families we work with are affected by HIV/AIDS, there will be other issues such as malnutrition, mental health problems and dangerous debt.
-We work with 246 children in 60 families.
+It won’t just be HIV in the family; over 70 % of the families we work with are affected by HIV/AIDS, and there will be other issues such as malnutrition, mental health problems and dangerous debt.
+We work with up to 500 children in 160 families.
 Very often the caregiver is an aunt, grandmother or even a neighbour who has taken in children who have lost both their parents.
 18 % of the children we work with are double orphans and 70% live in a single-headed household.

 We help these families during their crisis and then we work with them in the long term to create a safe, nurturing and stable environment for the children.